adebayoadebusoye1/complete-devops/README.md

 # step3 (Continous Deployment using Helm and Argocd)

 # First Phase (setting up Helm Chart)
-goto to your jump-server where you cloned this application, cd to the helm working directory
+go to to your jump-server where you cloned this application, cd to the helm working directory
  ```
 cd Kubernetes/helm